autowarefoundation/autoware.universe/planning/obstacle_stop_planner/README.md

 This module works only when the obstacle pointcloud is found in the detection area of the `Obstacle stop planner` module.
 At first, the velocity of the pointcloud is estimated.
 The velocity estimation uses the velocity information of dynamic objects, or the distance to the point cloud found in the previous step.

-Only when the estimation is succeeded and the estimated velocity exceeds the value of `obstacle_stop_velocity_thresh`, the distance to the pointcloud from calculated.
+Only when the estimation is succeeded and the estimated velocity exceeds the value of `obstacle_stop_velocity_thresh_*`, the distance to the pointcloud from self-position is calculated.
+For prevent chattering in the mode transition, `obstacle_velocity_thresh_to_start_acc` is used for the threshold to start adaptive cruise, and `obstacle_velocity_thresh_to_stop_acc` is used for the threshold to stop adaptive cruise.
 When the calculated distance value exceeds the emergency distance $d\_{emergency}$ calculated by emergency_stop parameters, target velocity to insert is calculated.

 The emergency distance $d\_{emergency}$ is calculated as follows.